 How easy is it to feel badly when we compare ourselves to others following a similar path?

-Is it HEALTHY when we find our mind doing this, and how can we harness the power?
+Is it HEALTHY when we find our mind doing this, and how can we harness it?

-I’ve been looking at this subject for a little while now, ever since I published my book “On Becoming a Lemonade Maker“.
+I’ve been looking at this subject for a little while now, ever since I published the first edition of my book “How to Heal Your Life on a Deep Heart Level“.

 The euphoria of completing the manuscript, researching how to e-publish and then seeing it up on Amazon had been diminished when I found out that a whole new stage of work had just now started: learning to ‘Market The Book’ and ‘Building An Author Brand and Platform’!